• Home

 A spoonful of garlic over chunks of potatoes in a pot for mashed potatoes.

 1. Return the potatoes to the hot pot and remove the crushed garlic.
-You can discard the garlic or blend it into the potatoes for more garlic-tasting potatoes.
+You can discard the garlic or blend it into the potatoes for a stronger garlic flavor.

 A measuring cup of milk with a stick of butter in it.